Got 4 minutes? Tell us how this uncertain economy is affecting your hiring plans and technology spend.

-Contracts are the lifeblood of a business.
-Your in-house legal team relies on these agreements to protect your business, build relationships, and grow revenue.
-A breach of contract can result in legal liability, high costs, and wasted time.
-But you can work to prevent these breaches before they happen.
+Your in-house legal team relies on contracts to protect your business, build relationships, and grow revenue—and a breach of contract can result in legal liability, high costs, and wasted time.
+The good news is, if you know what to look out for, you can work to prevent these breaches before they happen.

-A minor breach of contract occurs when an immaterial term is breached by the other party.
+A minor breach of contract, also known as a partial breach of contract, occurs when an immaterial term is breached by the other party.
 This term is set forth in the contract but it is not one that creates a significant issue if it is breached.
 In many cases, such minor breaches are accidental and inconsequential.
 Many business entities will simply work it out.
-However, a minor breach can still cause delays that affect your bottom line, so you want to prevent them from occurring.
+However, a minor breach can still cause delays that affect your bottom line.

 An actual breach occurs when a material term of the contract is violated.
-These terms are major parts of the contract.
-Violation of them significantly impacts the deal and may negate the agreement itself.
+These terms are major parts of the contract, and violations of them significantly impacts the deal and may negate the agreement itself.
+In fact, it’s not uncommon for material breaches to have trickle-down effects, directly and indirectly influencing both parties’ finances and time.
 A major breach of this kind can result in significant litigation, lost deals, and major losses in revenue.
 The right review process and preparation can help avoid both minor and actual breaches of the contract.

 In contract law, an anticipatory breach is when the other party repudiates the contractual condition before the performance is due.
 A business that backs out of a deal before the date set in the agreement commits an anticipatory breach by doing so.